syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/Frequently-Asked-Questions.md

 title: Frequently Asked Questions
 description: Frequently Asked Questions
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---
-## Frequently Asked Questions
+# Frequently Asked Questions

 This section will help you become more familiar in using the GroupView control.